hoppa/fe-dev-test/README.md

 All assets are included in the images folder and the font being used in the design is Open Sans by Google.

-Please zip the files and email to danny.angus@hoppa.com and howard@hoppa.com
+Please zip the files and email to danny.angus@hoppa.com